snorkel-team/snorkel/tutorials/intro/README.md

 consituent linguistic attributes.

 2. **Candidate Extraction [[Intro_Tutorial_2](Intro_Tutorial_2.ipynb)]:**
-Next, we use _matcher_ operators to extract sets of _candidate_ disease mentions from the preprocessed input.
+Next, we use _matcher_ operators to extract sets of _candidate_ spouse relation mentions from the preprocessed input.
 We will use these sets as training, development, and test data.

 3. **Annotating Evaluation Data [[Intro_Tutorial_3](Intro_Tutorial_3.ipynb)]:**